ggcarrots/django-carrots/source/python_quickstart.rst

 As you can see, our program still needs some improvements:

-1. If someone else would like to use this program, we must change the contents of ``bmi.py`` file.
+1. If someone else would like to use this program, we must change the contents of the ``bmi.py`` file.

-2. For a person who does not know the value of BMI table by heart, the value 21.387755102 won’t say anything.
+2. To someone who does has not memorized the BMI table, the value 21.387755102 won’t mean anything.

 3. Printing so many decimal places is unnecessary.
 BMI is measured with an accuracy of two decimal places.

-Anyway, programming is an art of solving problems, so … let's get to work!
+Programming is the art of solving problems, so … let's get to work!
 It will give us an opportunity to learn about some new features of Python.

 .. _`Body Mass Index`: http://pl.wikipedia.org/wiki/Body_Mass_Index